Home Food History Cool As a Cucumber Origin: Are Cucumbers Really Cold?

 Why Do we Call it “Going Dutch” When People On a Date Pay Their Own Way?

-When friends go out to dinner together, unless it is a special occasion where previous arrangements have been made, it is customary, and considered proper...
+When friends go out to dinner together, unless it is a special occasion where previous arrangements have been made, it is customary and considered proper...

-vintage kool-aid package
+vintage kool-aid package label

 Why Do People Say “Don’t Drink the Kool-Aid?”

-Every once in a while, you may hear someone say, “he drank the Kool-Aid.”
+Every once in a while, you may hear someone say, “Don’t drink the Kool-Aid.”
 When they say it, it doesn’t sound as innocent as what...